Azumaya algebras and canonical components: Introduction

-Consequently, for any hyperbolic Dehn surgery $N$ on $K$ with trace field $k_N$, the $k_N$-quaternion algebra $A_N$ can only ramify at real places of $k_N$ and finite places lying over primes in $S$. \end{thm}

 One can check (see Remark \ref{rem:cebot}) that if condition $(\star)$ of Theorem \ref{thm:MainKnot} holds, there will always be a finite set of primes $S$ as in Theorem \ref{thm:MainKnotIntegral}.
 In short, Theorem \ref{thm:MainKnotIntegral} says that \emph{ramification of the quaternion algebras associated with hyperbolic Dehn surgeries on $K$ are governed by the arithmetic of the Alexander polynomial of $K$}.
-A particular corollary of Theorems \ref{thm:MainDehn} and \ref{thm:MainKnotIntegral} that seems worth recording is the case where $\Del_K(t)=1$.
+A particular corollary of Theorems \ref{thm:MainDehn} and \ref{thm:MainKnotIntegral} is the following, noting that $(\star_\ell)$ holds for all primes $\ell$ when $\Del_K(t)=1$.